SAFE. Creating spaces that embrace diversity.

 What is SAFE.?

-People are often treated worse than others because of their origin, skin color, language, religion, sexuality, or other characteristics.
-But no one should be attacked, insulted, or offended!
+People are treated differently based on their origin, skin color, language, sexuality, or other characteristics.

-Have you experienced or witnessed a bad situation anyway?
-We have tips on how to act in difficult moments!
+Have you experienced or witnessed a situation like this?

 What can you do if you experience racism or discrimination ?

-Speak loudly so that others can hear you and join in too.
+Speak loudly so that others can hear you and help.

-Address people directly to ask for help, e.g., “You there, with the gray cap, can you help me?”
+Address people directly to ask for help, e.g., "You with the grey hat, can you help?"

-You can call the police (110) if you need help.
+You can always call the police (110) if you need help.
+You can also report the person who threatened you to the police.
+But you don't have to!

 What can you do after the attack?

-Talk to people who saw the attack.
-Ask for their names, phone numbers, and addresses.
-They may be called as witnesses.
+Talk to people who saw the situation.
+Ask for their names, telephone numbers, and addresses.
+They can be named as witnesses if you want to report the incident to the police.

 Are you injured?
-Have your injuries treated by a doctor and document them, e.g., with a photo.
+Have yourself checked by a doctor and document your injuries, e.g., with a photo!

 Write down what happened.
-That way, you can explain everything clearly later on:
+This will help you explain everything later on:

 Where did it happen?